Educational Foundation :: Scholarship

 How will the Foundation administer my endowed scholarship?

 The Foundation recognizes that the intention of the donor is that their endowed scholarship remains in perpetuity.
 In order to protect the donor’s initial investment, the Foundation established the endowed spending rate as a maximum of 5% (the Internal Revenue Service’s recommendation) of a three-year moving average of the market value of the Foundation’s endowment assets on September 30.
-This enables the value of the fund to grow over the long-term and protects the principal from ever being invaded.
+This enables the value of the fund to grow over the long-term.
 For example, the endowment spending budget for fiscal year 2016 is determined by averaging the market values for September 30, 2013; September 30, 2014; and September 30, 2015.
 The Foundation will not administer scholarship funds until the percentage of a three-year moving average can be established allowing the fund to grow.

 How can I designate the type of student who receives my scholarship?

 There are many ways to tailor your scholarship to reach the students you most want to help.
 The Foundation staff will consult with you regarding the criteria you wish to establish.
 The following are several examples:

 - Specific expenses (e.g., tuition, books, examination fees, living expenses, day care)

 - Students from a particular area (e.g., Franklin County, Roanoke City)

 - A particular field of study (e.g., engineering, liberal arts, health care)

 Yes, the Foundation will notify you of your scholarship recipient as soon as he or she is selected, and you will have an opportunity to meet the student at the annual Scholarship Awards Ceremony held during the spring semester.
 We can also arrange individual meetings with donors and their recipients.